minoad/lonestarDadsCode/README.md

     * leetcode.com account
     * virtualEnv
     * jupyter and jupyter-extensions
+    * Docker.
+This is a great to have.
 * Code: Includes coding examples that are a bit more in depth than what is on the weekly syllabus.
 Used primarily for reference and examples.
 This will be broken up into specific sections.
 This is where most of the fun stuff will be.
     * Shell: Some things are just easier with the shell.
 Will spend as little time as possible here but the `cat -> grep -> tr -> cut -> sort -> uniq` loop will save you hours.
 For instance, for the baseball data some headers came in a weird format.
 This converted them to a csv heading in well under a second.
 Would have take a half hour to do by hand.  `cat _ | egrep -v 'sort|text_format|grid_|^$' | tr '\n' ','`
     * Python Base: Covers the base language.
 The first few classes with be specific on this.
 Then we can start roaming around to usage of the language in more fun ways.